-The study has received ethical approval from the Lancaster University Faculty of Science and Technology Research Ethics Committee (reference number FST18088).
-Before taking part in the study, participants will be asked for their informed consent to participate.
-They will first read information detailing the purpose and expectations of the study, which describes the task as being about "word judgement" (i.e., without mentioning the surprise memory test).
-Consent will include agreement that payment is on condition of passing two attention checks (i.e., a screen during the distractor task and after the last trial of the test phase that asks participants to "press the letter Q/P as quickly as possible"), and following the instructions (i.e., participants would be excluded for pressing the same key throughout a task, e.g., giving all word or all nonword responses in the lexical decision task; all correct or incorrect responses to the equations in the distractor task; all old or all new responses in the recognition memory task), and that all data will be shared publicly in anonymised form.
-All materials, anonymised data, analysis code and full results will be made available on Open Science Framework upon publication.
+The study received ethical approval from the Lancaster University Faculty of Science and Technology Research Ethics Committee (reference number FST18088).
+Before taking part in the study, participants were asked for their informed consent to participate.
+They first read information detailing the purpose and expectations of the study, which described the task as being about "word judgement" (i.e., without mentioning the surprise memory test).
+Consent included agreement that payment is on condition of passing two attention checks (i.e., a screen during the distractor task and after the last trial of the test phase that asks participants to "press the letter Q/P as quickly as possible"), and following the instructions (i.e., participants would be excluded for pressing the same key throughout a task, e.g., giving all word or all nonword responses in the lexical decision task; all correct or incorrect responses to the equations in the distractor task; all old or all new responses in the recognition memory task), and that all data will be shared publicly in anonymised form.
+All materials, anonymised data, analysis code and full results are available on the Open Science Framework at https://osf.io/hqd2m/.